 Annual Recurring Revenue (ARR)

-ARR is the value of the recurring revenue of a business's term subscriptions normalised for a single calendar year.
+ARR is the value of the recurring revenue of a business's term subscriptions normalized for a single calendar year.

 - You have ten customers each paying you €100 every month